solemnwarning/rehex-plugin-binwalk/README.md

 ![screenshot of signatures](doc/screenshot2.png)

-# Installation
+## Installation

-If you already have my package repository set up on Debian/Ubuntu/Fedora/Redhat/etc as described in the main [REHex README](https://github.com/solemnwarning/rehex#installation), then the plugin and dependencies can be installed via your package manager, e.g:
+If you already have my package repository set up on Debian, Ubuntu or Fedora as described in the main [REHex README](https://github.com/solemnwarning/rehex#installation), then the plugin and dependencies can be installed via your package manager, e.g:

     $ sudo apt-get install rehex-plugin-binwalk
     OR